Arjun Ray: Operation Sadhbhavana

 Soon after taking over the Corps, the General decided on winning over alienated communities, and thus forestalling insurgency from spilling over into Ladakh from the rest of Jammu and Kashmir.
 He focused on the people of Ladakh as his centre of gravity, as he believed that security and development were key elements of border management.
-Towards this end, he launched Operation Sadbhavana (Goodwill), a mass campaign to win over the hearts and minds of the local population by concentrating more on human development, than other forms of traditional development, as practiced in most countries.
+Towards this end, he launched Operation Sadbhavana (Goodwill), a mass campaign to win over the hearts and minds of the local population by concentrating more on human development, than other forms of traditional development, as practised in most countries.
 He emphasized primary education, health care up to the tertiary level, women's empowerment, community development and information technology for peace.
 He even succeeded in obtaining VSAT terminals to provide Internet connectivity in schools located in remote mountainous areas above heights of 10,000 feet.
-For his contribution to nation-building and command of troops in Ladakh, he was honored with the Param Vishisht Seva Medal, the highest award in the military for distinguished service.
-As a result of his contribution in women’s empowerment in conflict areas, he was also considered as India's entry for 2002 - for the Commonwealth Award on Women's Empowerment.
+For his contribution to nation-building and command of troops in Ladakh, he was honoured with the Param Vishisht Seva Medal, the highest award in the military for distinguished service.
+As a result of his contribution to women's empowerment in conflict areas, he was also considered as India's entry for 2002 - for the Commonwealth Award on Women's Empowerment.